 - Any university employee asked to appear before legislative committees must notify the President and the Office of Governmental Relations.
 Notification shall include the date, time, location, and the general nature of the testimony to be given.

 Please remember that UWF resources are not to be used for personal (unofficial) contacts with legislators or legislative staff.
-This includes but is not limited to:

 University Point of Contact